-Rutherglen was born thanks to the 1836 equivalent of a five-star Yelp review from renowned explorer Major Thomas Mitchell.
-His promising account of the region (and its proximity to the Murray River) is thought to be responsible for attracting early settlers.
+Renowned explorer Major Thomas Mitchell’s promising account of the region in 1836 is thought to be responsible for attracting early settlers to the area.
 The first two – John Foord and John Crisp – took up the ‘Wahgunyah Run’, some 3,500 acres that encompassed the modern day townships of Wahgunyah and Rutherglen.

 Not that it was always called Rutherglen.
 The township, originally known as the Wahgunyah Diggings, then Calico Town, then Barkly, would be named after the hometown of its most prolific publican, John ‘Seven Star’ Wallace, who was offered naming rights if he shouted the bar.

-Thanks once again to steady waters and fertile soil of the Murray River, pastoralists kept the local prospectors (as well as those in Beechworth) watered and fed and by the mid-1860s, Rutherglen had a population in excess of 10,000.
+Thanks once again to steady waters and fertile soil of the Murray River, pastoralists kept the local prospectors watered and fed and by the mid-1860s, Rutherglen had a population in excess of 10,000.
 As dry leads were spent, within a year, less than 800 remained.

-One of the more unique items North East Water inherited was the wine bottle water tower in Rutherglen.
+Following the merger that led to North East Water, one of the more unique items we inherited was the wine bottle water tower in Rutherglen.
 Though it hadn’t been an integral part of the water supply system for a number of years, the tower represented a significant landmark within the local community when, in 1969, a community project saw the addition of a steel framed network to the top of the tank to provide a ‘wine bottle’ appearance to the overall structure.

 In early 2012, inspections of the steel tank revealed the onset of significant corrosion to where the ongoing safety of the tank was a growing concern.
-As such, North East Water engaged a structural engineering report to assess the overall condition of the tower and tank and to recommend remedial actions.
+As such, North East Water engaged a structural engineer to assess the overall condition of the tower and tank and recommend remedial actions.
 This included the removal of the tank and associated steel frame from the top of the tower, though the overall structural integrity of the tower was considered acceptable with the addition of some support bracing and minor remedial actions.
-And we set to work correcting these failures.
+We set to work correcting these failures.

 Once work was completed, the tower was sold to Indigo Shire council for the princely sum of $1.